The Lego Star Wars Holiday Special

-The Lego Star Wars Holiday Special is a 2020 animated Christmas special based on the Star Wars franchise, in which Rey trains Finn in the ways of the force.
-Directed by Ken Cunningham from a script by David Shayne, it is produced by Lucasfilm Animation and The Lego Group alongside Atomic Cartoons.
-The special was released on Disney+ on November 17, 2020 and received generally positive reviews from critics.
+The Lego Star Wars Holiday Special is a 2020 CGI-animated Christmas special based on the Star Wars franchise, produced by Lucasfilm Animation and The Lego Group alongside Atomic Cartoons, and directed by Ken Cunningham from a script by David Shayne.
+It is a spoof on the infamous 1978 The Star Wars Holiday Special.
+Set around the in-universe holiday Life Day, Rey trains Finn in the ways of the Force before time travelling across the Star Wars timeline.
+The special was released on Disney+ on November 17, 2020, and received generally positive reviews from critics.

 Plot

-On the first Life Day after the defeat of the First Order, Rey trains Finn to be a Jedi, but becomes angry with herself for their lack of progress.
+On the first Life Day after the defeat of the First Order in The Rise of Skywalker, Rey trains Finn to be a Jedi, but becomes angry with herself for their lack of progress.
 While reading the ancient Jedi texts for help, Rey finds about a key on the planet Kordoku that she deduces could help her train Finn.
-With the key only being useable on Life Day, Rey and BB-8 leave for Kordoku, while the rest stay on the planet Kashyyyk, where Poe Dameron unsuccessfully tries to set-up a Life Day party for Chewbacca's family.
+With the key only being usable on Life Day, Rey and BB-8 leave for Kordoku, while the rest stay on the planet Kashyyyk, where Poe Dameron unsuccessfully tries to set-up a Life Day party for Chewbacca's family.

 On Kordoku, Rey finds the "key", which she discovers is a crystal capable of time travel to previous Life Days via a portal.
-She uses the crystal to observe former Jedi masters and students, until she and BB-8 accidentally end-up on Emperor Palpatine's chambers inside the second Death Star.
-After overhearing them and discovering the portal, Palpatine orders Darth Vader to follow them.
-Rey and Vader end up in a duel across time that ends with them and multiple parties througth time clashing on the Lars family farm shortly before Luke Skywalker's departure.
-After being transported back to Kordoku, Vader steals the crystal and strands Rey and young Luke in the planet.
+She uses the crystal to observe former Jedi masters and students.
+This includes Luke Skywalker training on Dagobah with Yoda in The Empire Strikes Back, Qui-Gon Jinn and Obi-Wan Kenobi on their trade dispute mission in The Phantom Menace, Obi-Wan and Anakin Skywalker on their way to protect Padmé Amidala in Attack of the Clones and Luke blowing up the first Death Star in A New Hope.
+After Rey sees these events she and BB-8 accidentally end-up hearing Darth Vader and Emperor Palpatine plotting inside the second Death Star in Return of the Jedi.
+After overhearing them and discovering the portal, Palpatine orders Vader to follow them.
+Rey and Vader end up in a duel across time that ends with them and multiple parties through time clashing on the Lars family farm shortly before Luke's departure.
+Rey and Vader meet young Luke and the three of them are transported back to Kordoku, Vader steals the crystal and strands Rey and young Luke in the planet.